 Requesters may make oral requests for access to records.
 However, if the requester wishes to pursue the relief and remedies provided for in the Right-to-Know Law, the request for access to records must be in writing.

-Middletown has designated Chris A. Courogen, Director of Communications, to act as the Open-Records Officer (“Officer”).
+Middletown has designated Kenneth L. Klinepeter and Grace Miller, to act as the Open-Records Officers (“Officer”).
 The Officer’s contact information is set forth below: Right to Know Officer, Middletown Borough, 60 West Emaus Street, Middletown, PA 17057, (717) 902-0706.

 Requests may also be directed to the Officer by e-mail at email@example.com.
 All written requests must be addressed to the Officer.